 Be a passionate communicator.

 Let readers feel the power of your enthusiasm.
 Inspire them and fascinate them with the content you write.
 It doesn’t have to be anything Sci-Fi related or spectacular.
-Give them something educational, informational and useful that they can grab for and come back for more.
+Give them something educational, informational and useful that they can grab and come back for more.

 When you write with passion, your words will carry more meaning, your ideas will be more transparent and compelling and your voice will be more reliable, more productive and more convincing.
 And last but not least, your energy will carry over to your prospect.